 All awards nominations must be received by the Association no later than 5:00 pm (central time) on February 21.

 Nominations can be submitted online below each individual category.

 The Media Award was established to honor media organizations or employees that significantly contribute to the image of EMS or to public education about emergency medicine in their communities or across the state.
 Any newspaper, magazine, television station, radio station or other media source, or an employee thereof, that promotes EMS related activity in the state in a positive manner qualifies for this award.

 The North Dakota EMS Provider of the Year is an individual who has selflessly devoted a tremendous amount of personal time to the local and state provision, development and improvement of prehospital care, as well as EMS education in their community.
-The nominee must be a current member of the North Dakota EMS Association and will represent North Dakota at the Stars of Life Celebration in Washington, D.C.
+The nominee must be a current member of the North Dakota EMS Association.

 All members of the North Dakota EMS Association are eligible to receive the Grace Knapp Award.
 This award recognizes an individual who has significantly contributed to achieving the mission of the North Dakota EMS Association.
 Their contributions may have been made through a position held with the North Dakota EMS Association or through a close working relationship with the organization.